 About

 Saint Aidan’s is a popular, high achieving secondary school for 11-16 year old students.
-The last few years have seen the school growing from strength to strength, with record breaking GCSE results, an excellent Ofsted report in 2018 and SIAMS (Church School) report in 2017 and an ever-increasing range of opportunities available to our students.
-We kept our students’ education going through the challenges of the recent COVID pandemic, both in school and at home, and have built on this as we work with our fantastic students to meet the challenges of the post-pandemic world together.
+The last few years have seen the school growing from strength to strength, with record breaking GCSE results and excellent reports from Ofsted in 2018 and again in 2023, and from SIAMS (Church School inspectors) in 2017.
+Providing a mutually respectful community and a wide range of extra-curricular activities alongside a sound academic education has always been what Saint Aidan’s is all about, and this is even more important following the COVID pandemic.

 Brief History

 Since 1963, Saint Aidan’s has been offering the highest standards of academic education, pastoral care and extra-curricular activities within a Christian framework.
 We opened as a small secondary modern school serving the young people of Over Wyre.
 We are now a fully comprehensive school with 850 students.
 We are still the school of choice for nearly all of Over Wyre’s young people, but are also able to welcome many students from communities such as Poulton-le-Fylde, Fleetwood and Great Eccleston.
-In 2013, to celebrate the fiftieth anniversary of the opening of the school, a booklet was produced telling the story of those first five decades.
-The booklet can be viewed by clicking the link below.
-It is now 60 years since our founding so we will no doubt be able to add some new chapters!
+We are celebrating our diamond jubilee this year, with the official opening of the John Armfield Sports Hall having taken place in July.
+You can find more about our first 60 years on our 60th anniversary page here.

 Message from the Headteacher